sohit-agarwal/Wexflow/README.md

 # What's New?

 Take a look at the [version 5.2](https://github.com/aelassas/Wexflow/releases/tag/v5.2).
 This version includes an upgrade to .NET Core 3.1 LTS, support for [PostgreSQL](https://github.com/aelassas/Wexflow/wiki/PostgreSQL), [SQL Server](https://github.com/aelassas/Wexflow/wiki/SQL-Server), [MySQL](https://github.com/aelassas/Wexflow/wiki/MySQL) and [SQLite](https://github.com/aelassas/Wexflow/wiki/SQLite), JSON editor, display of server logs in the backend, parallel jobs of the same workflow definition, [date interpolation](https://github.com/aelassas/Wexflow/issues/166), bug fixes, performance enhancements and under the hood updates.

-This version has been depthly tested on Windows, Linux, macOS and Docker, and runs 100% on Windows, Linux, macOS and Docker.

 # Continuous Integration